Phonon Trapping Lateral Field Excited Suspended Bulk Acoustic Wave Resonators (XBARs): Appendix A: Device Fabrication

+Following membrane release, 1D and 2D lenses were fabricated on the \qty{375}{\nm}-thick ScAlN layer, with lens thicknesses of approximately \qty{250}{\nm} and radii ($R$) of $\approx$32~\textmu m.
+The remaining ScAlN thickness beneath the lenses was around \qty{125}{\nm}, as shown in the inset of Fig.\ref{Lensed_ScAlN_XBAR}(a).
 Lens fabrication employed a photoresist reflow process: the photoresist was initially patterned into cylindrical shapes, then reflowed into hemispherical forms driven by polymer chain mobility and surface tension \cite{kirchner2019thermal}.
 Once the desired lens shapes were obtained, plasma etching was used to remove the photoresist and transfer the lens pattern to the substrate, with a selectivity of approximately 1.47.

 The lens radius of approximately 32~\textmu m is chosen based on practical considerations in transferring the reflowed photoresist pattern onto the ScAlN layer while preserving a smooth, nearly spherical surface.
 Control over the radius ($R$) is achieved in part by adjusting the photoresist reflow temperature and duration \cite{kirchner2019thermal}.
 Profilometer measurements confirm that the final lens shape closely resembles a spherical cap, with a slight flattening at the top.
 Finally, Cr/Au electrodes are patterned around the lens using another aligned lithography step.